juandesant/YANOTECH/README.md

 YANOTECH (Yet ANOther TECHnical) is a blog I have decided to build using Github Pages and [Jekyll][jekyllrb].

-[This blog][yanotech "Yet ANOther TECHnical blog URL"] will mostly contain technical posts that are relevant to a wide technical audience, from cloud technologies, dockerisation, or simple tips.
+[This blog][yanotech] will mostly contain technical posts that are relevant to a wide technical audience, from cloud technologies, dockerisation, or simple tips.

 Most of the posts you will find here will be in English, but some of them will be in Spanish.
 For those, the category [Spanish (yanotech-es)][yanotech-es] will be built.